ZachSaucier/sveltekit-blog/src/lib/posts/2015/how-to-learn-anything.md

 I’ve learned there is one surefire way to become good at practically anything:

-<blockquote class="quote-centered">Surround yourself with people who are better than you and material that is beyond your understanding — the more advanced the better.</blockquote>
+> Surround yourself with people who are better than you and material that is beyond your understanding — the more advanced the better.

 This is not something new to you; you know it well, even if you don’t think so.
 We all know how to become better at something, but we’re lazy.
 So, today I hope to provide reasons to not be lazy about it.